chriswu8/1800_BBY02/README.md

 ## General Info
 This browser based web application to
 * Hi my name is Curtis.
 I'm excited about this project.
 * Hi my name is JIahuanQi.
-I'm excited about this project.
+I'm excited about this project too.
 * help students more effectively get the resources they need